Monterey Branch Line: Planned restoration

 Restoration of Del Monte-like service to Monterey had been identified as early as the Caltrans 1984–89 Rail passenger development plan.
 Amtrak declined to operate such service, but operations under Southern Pacific (by then running state-subsidized services) were studied with ridership forecast developed.
-The TAMC opted to initiate Caltrain service to Salinas station in 2021.
+The TAMC opted to initiate Caltrain service to Salinas Intermodal Transportation Center in 2021.

 TAMC has put forward plans to rebuild the line and commence a rail service between Monterey and Castroville.
 The project calls for diesel light rail trains to operate at twelve stations from Custom House Plaza in Monterey and the future Castroville Caltrain station.
 The route was included in the 2018 California State Rail Plan as eligible for further study in 2022 and integration into the state rail network by 2040.

 As of 2024, Monterey–Salinas Transit plans to construct a busway on the former Monterey Branch Line between Marina and Sand City.

+From 2021 to 2025 part of the line was used by the tourist railfan group Handcar Tours, which hosted rides on manually-powered handcars and electrically-powered railbikes.